Krzysztof Candrowicz

-Krzysztof Candrowicz - international curator, art director, researcher and educator.
-Since January 2014, artistic director of the Triennial of Photography in Hamburg.
+Krzysztof Candrowicz is a Polish curator, art director, researcher and educator.
+Since January 2014, he is the artistic director of the Triennial of Photography in Hamburg.

 In the past culture manager, founder and director of multidisciplinary independent centre – Łódź Art Center (Łódź, Poland), organizer of numerous cultural and artistic events.

-Co- founder and director of the International Festival of Photography in Lodz and Foundation of Visual Education.
+Co- founder and director of the International Festival of Photography in Łódź and Foundation of Visual Education.